styluslabs/maps/README.md

 ### Application data ##

-Application data is stored in the executable's folder on Linux (will be changed to `~/.config/styluslabs/maps` in the future) and in `/Android/media/com.styluslabs.maps/files` on Android (this folder can be read and written by other applications, so it is possible to edit files).
+Application data is stored in the executable's folder on Linux (will be changed to `~/.config/styluslabs/maps` in the future).
+On Android, `/Android/data/com.styluslabs.maps/files` is used by default but if All Files Access is enabled for Ascend, it is possible to choose a more accessible shared folder when Ascend is first installed.
 Currently, there are only a few configuration options available in the GUI, but many more can be set by editing `config.yaml` (after exiting the app) in the application data folder.
 See `config.default.yaml` for documentation.

 On Android, all files created by the application (except `config.yaml` and `mapsources.yaml`) will be replaced when a newer APK is installed, so edits should only be made to copies, not the original files.